 Always take time not only in typing but to manage this task.
 Math CAD, Math Writer, and Equation Editor (included in Microsoft Word) are acceptable.
 The manuscript should also be prepared using single space typing or it can be 1 ½ spaces if the font type is Times New Roman.

-Acknowledgements should be as brief as possible in a separate section prior to the references.
+Acknowledgments should be as brief as possible in a separate section prior to the references.
 References should be numbered sequentially and these numbers should appear in brackets throughout the text.
-Vancouver style is used for referencing.
+Vancouver style is used for reference.

 Examples are as follow:

 Karlsson KG.
 Development of an operational cloud classification model.
 Int J Remote Sensing 1989;10:687-93.

 Old RW, Primrose SB.
 Principles of gene manipulation.
 Oxford: Blackwell Scientific Publications; 1980.

 Reference to a book chapter:

 Esclamado R, Cummings CW.
 Management of the impaired airway in adults.
 In: Cummings CW, Fredrickson JM, Harker LA, Krause CJ, Schuller DE, editors.
 Otolaryngology-head and neck surgery.
 2nd ed.
 St. Louis, MO: Mosby Year Book; 1993. p.
 2001-19.